cockroachdb/docs/cockroachcloud/cloud-api.md

 ## Create a new cluster

 To create a cluster, send a `POST` request to the `/v1/clusters` endpoint.
-The service account associated with the secret key must have `ADMIN` or `CREATE` permissions to create new clusters.
+The service account associated with the secret key must have `ADMIN` or `CREATE` permission to create new clusters.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>